-The youngest daughter of Mario Prada , Miuccia Prada has transformed her family’s modest leather goods house into one of fashion’s ready to wear powerhouses.
-Prada is now the flagship brand of the publicly listed Prada Group, which includes Miu Miu and shoe makers Church’s and Car Shoe.
+The youngest granddaughter of Mario Prada , Miuccia Prada transformed her family’s modest leather goods house into one of fashion’s ready-to-wear powerhouses.
+Prada is now the flagship brand of the publicly listed Prada Group, which includes Miu Miu and shoemakers Church’s and Car Shoe.

-Three years later with the encouragement of her husband Patrizio Bertelli, Prada debuted her womenswear line in 1988, which she described as "uniforms for the slightly disenfranchised."
-She would add Miu Miu, a secondary line, which now shows in Paris and has become a power brand in its own right.
-In 1995 Prada released her first menswear line.
+Three years later, with the encouragement of her husband Patrizio Bertelli, Prada debuted her womenswear line in 1988, which she described as "uniforms for the slightly disenfranchised."
+She would add Miu Miu, a secondary line, in 1993, which now shows in Paris and has become a power brand in its own right.
+In 1995, Prada released her first menswear line.